Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Methodology

 After applying the pruning strategy, we obtain effective $|\mathcal{C}| = C(V, \tau)$ missing patterns, which are represented by the set $\mathcal{C} = \{\mathbf{m}_1, \mathbf{m}_2, \dots, \mathbf{m}_{|\mathcal{C}|}\}$.
 Based on the missing patterns in $\mathcal{C}$, we group the incomplete multi-view dataset ${\mathcal{X}}$ into $|\mathcal{C}|$ different decision sets $\mathcal{S}$:

 where $\odot$ denotes element-wise multiplication.
 In this way, all samples in $\mathcal{S}_j$ share the consistent missing pattern $\mathbf{m}_j$ (as illustrated in Figure~\ref{fig:missing_pattern}), ensuring the same configuration of $\tau$ available views (i.e., $v \in \mathcal{V}_j$) in the subset.
-Consequently, the available multi-view pairs in our method can be fully utilized to explore the hidden multi-view complementary information.
+Consequently, the available multi-view pairs in our method can be fully exploited to uncover the hidden multi-view complementary information.

-\textbf{Group-wise Multi-View Clustering.} For each decision set $\mathcal{S}_j$, we can conduct conventional multi-view clustering to produce the multi-view decision $\mathbf{D}^{\mathcal{S}_j} \in \mathbb{R}^{|\mathcal{S}_j| \times K}$.
-For the method simplicity, we directly employ previous multi-view clustering~\cite{xu2024investigating} which concatenates the representations and then performs $K$-Means~\cite{macqueen1967multivariate} to compute clustering results.
+\textbf{Group-Wise Multi-View Clustering.} For each decision set $\mathcal{S}_j$, we can conduct conventional multi-view clustering to produce the multi-view decision $\mathbf{D}^{\mathcal{S}_j} \in \mathbb{R}^{|\mathcal{S}_j| \times K}$.
+For simplicity, we directly employ previous multi-view clustering~\cite{Xu_2022_AAAI} which concatenates the representations and then performs $K$-Means to compute clustering results.

 Specifically, for each decision set $\mathcal{S}_j$, we denote the concatenation of the samples' latent representations as $\mathbf{Z}^{\mathcal{S}_j} = \text{Concat}(\{\mathbf{Z}^{v}\}_{v \in \mathcal{V}_j}) \in \mathbb{R}^{|\mathcal{S}_j| \times \sum_{v \in \mathcal{V}_j}d_v}$.
 The soft cluster assignment of the $i$-th sample in $\mathcal{S}_j$ is obtained by: